nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

   result = newBlockStmt(result)
 ```

-An example of the macro use:
+An example of the macro in action:

 ```nim
 let res = flow lines("/etc/passwd"):